Skip to main content

 OhioHealth is a nationally recognized, not-for-profit, charitable, healthcare outreach of the United Methodist Church.
 We are a family of 35,000 associates, physicians and volunteers, and a network of 14 hospitals, 200+ ambulatory sites, hospice, home health, medical equipment and other health services spanning 47 Ohio counties.

-Ashlyn Schneider joined Worthington Industries in 2013 and is currently the Senior Manager of Talent Acquisition.
-Schneider and team have worked to identify new pipelines of talent through building strong partnerships with school districts, career-tech schools, and colleges.
-She has stood up recruitment and onboarding experiences for high school students, veterans, and interns.
-She is passionate about bringing awareness to modern manufacturing and showcasing the innovative career paths it has to offer.
+Ashlyn Schneider joined Worthington Enterprises (formally Worthington Industries) in 2013 and is the Sr. Manager of Talent Acquisition.
+Throughout her career she has led strategic initiatives to support hourly and salary recruiting for the organization.
+Ashlyn and team have worked to identify new pipelines of talent through building strong partnerships with K12 school districts, career-tech institutions, and colleges and universities across the US.
+Ashlyn led the first ever Worthington Workforce Experience, transforming learning and offering high school seniors a chance to explore a career in manufacturing during their last year of school, ultimately leading to full time employment upon graduation.
+She stood up the Worthington Industries Internship Program and the DoD Military SkillBridge Program, providing career opportunities for those preparing to transition out of the service.
+Ashlyn is passionate about bringing awareness to modern manufacturing and showcasing the innovative career paths it has to offer.

 Emily Toney, Local Market Executive